jberclaz/modelh/README.md

 ### Upgrading the firmware

-One of the nice feature of the QMK firmware is that it allows you to change the keys layout.
+One of the nice features of the QMK firmware is that it allows you to change the keys layout.
 Please look at the [QMK documentation](https://docs.qmk.fm/#/) to learn how to do that.

 If you've created a new key layout and you want to flash your controller firmware once your keyboard is assembled, you don't need to open your keyboard again.
 The bootloader has a nice feature that allows you to put the controller in DFU mode, without having to access the controler.